Wildfire won’t wait for you to make a plan.

 Arrow to expand

-Surrounding forests are dry and contain fuels that make the risk extremely serious.
+Surrounding forests are dry and contain fuels that make the fire danger extremely high.
 Fires can start easily, spread rapidly, and may be challenging to contain.
 Forest activities will most likely be restricted, like campfires and industrial work.

 What should I do?